Daniel Cabrera: Los Angeles Angels of Anaheim

-On June 10, 2010, Cabrera signed a minor league contract with the Los Angeles Angels of Anaheim.
-He did not play in 2011 while recovering from Tommy John surgery.
+On June 9, 2010, Cabrera signed a minor league contract with the Los Angeles Angels of Anaheim.
+He became a free agent following the season on November 6.
+Cabrera did not play in 2011 while recovering from Tommy John surgery.

 Pittsburgh Pirates

-In January 2012, Cabrera signed a minor league deal with the Pittsburgh Pirates.
+On February 13, 2012, Cabrera signed a minor league contract with the Pittsburgh Pirates.

-Return to the Arizona Diamondbacks
+Arizona Diamondbacks (second stint)

-Cabrera was traded to the Arizona Diamondbacks in August 2012.
+On August 15, 2012, Cabrera was traded to the Arizona Diamondbacks.
+He became a free agent following the season on November 2.

+Chunichi Dragons

+On December 11, 2012, Cabrera signed with the Chunichi Dragons of Nippon Professional Baseball.
+He became a free agent following the 2014 season.

 Cincinnati Reds

-In February 2015, Cabrera signed a minor league deal with the Cincinnati Reds.
-He was released on May 6.
+On February 18, 2015, Cabrera signed a minor league contract with the Cincinnati Reds.
+He made one start for the Triple-A Louisville Bats, allowing two runs (one earned) on two hits with one strikeout over three innings.
+Cabrera was released by the Reds organization on May 6.

 Tigres de Quintana Roo

-On May 27, 2015, Cabrera signed with the Tigres de Quintana Roo of the Mexican Baseball League.
-He was released on March 28, 2016.
+On May 27, 2015, Cabrera signed with the Tigres de Quintana Roo of the Mexican League.
+In 13 starts for Quintana Roo, he logged a 6-2 record and 3.63 ERA with 47 strikeouts over 72 innings of work.
+Cabrera was released by the Tigres on March 28, 2016.

 Pitching style

 Cabrera throws three pitches: a fastball, a curveball, and a changeup.
 His fastball is his strongest pitch—he is able to throw it consistently in the upper 90s, with significant sinking and tailing action.
 He throws two different curveballs.
 One is a sharp-breaking, hard curve that behaves like a slurve and tops out in the mid-upper 80s.
 He also throws a looping, 12–6 curveball that tops out in the high 70s.
 Cabrera's changeup is improving, though in 2005 it was extremely inconsistent.
 He featured this pitch with more effectiveness while representing the Dominican Republic in the inaugural World Baseball Classic.

 Cabrera's mix of velocity and pitch movement have enabled him to rack up impressive strikeout numbers, as evidenced by his excellent K rate in 2005 (8.8 K/9).
 However, he has had difficulties with control, as is often the case with a power pitcher of his size and level of experience.
 His career walk rate is an extremely high 5.1 BB/9; his career high for walks in a single game is 9, most recently in a bizarre outing where in addition to his walks, which loaded the bases in three of his five innings, fanned 10 batters and allowed only one run to cross the plate, on a wild pitch.

 Though displaying tremendous potential for success, Cabrera is sometimes chastised for his perceived lack of mental toughness and overall inconsistency.